 At Northern Illinois University, I instructed Experiments in General Biology (two semesters) and worked as a graduate teaching assistant for a similar course, Applications in Biology II, at the University of New Brunswick.
 Broadly, weekly lab topics build off one another (e.g., carbohydrates, enzymes, energy metabolism).
 Students work in small groups to perform 2 – 5 investigations per lab meeting following methodologies outlined in their instructional notebook.
 After completing varying aspects of the investigations, we discuss class results as a group.

 As an intern with Stewart B. McKinney National Wildlife Refuge, I talked with vacationers about shorebirds and the importance of sharing the beach.
-We met with folks staying at local resorts and had activities on the beach for families.
+We met with folks staying at local resorts and hosted weekly, family-oriented educational events.